Acute Respiratory Distress Syndrome

 The specific goals of ITU management of ARDS are complex, focusing on limiting the inflammatory cascade and alveolar oedema.
 However, the main aspects of management involve:

-- Positive end-expiratory pressure is used to splint airways and avoids the damage caused by the cyclical opening of alveoli.
+- Positive end-expiratory pressure, splinting airways and avoids the damage caused by the cyclical opening of alveoli

 Pharmacological Treatment of ARDS